senvang/hugo-website/content/posts/2023/10/lxc_on_devuan_linux.md

 For creation of a new container we use the `lxc-create` command. `lxc-create -t download -n <container-name>` is a good start and provides an interactive way to create a new container.
-In my case I want to install the `daedalus` release for the `amd64` architecture of the `devuan` distribution.
+In my case I want to install the `3.18` release for the `amd64` architecture of the `alpine` distribution.

 This all also can be packed into the command directly:
-`lxc-create -t download -n <container-name> -- --dist devuan --release daedalus --arch amd64`
+`lxc-create -t download -n <container-name> -- --dist alpine --release 3.18 --arch amd64`

 ##### network